Chandankumar2004/Weather_App/README.md

 # 🌤️ Weather App

-A **simple and stylish weather application** built using HTML, CSS, and JavaScript.
+A **simple and stylish weather application** built using HTML, CSS, and JavaScript..
 It fetches **real-time weather data** from the [OpenWeatherMap API](https://openweathermap.org/api) and displays the current weather conditions for any searched city.

 ---